hashicorp/terraform-provider-awscc/docs/resources/lex_bot.md

 Optional:

 - `allow_interrupt` (Boolean) Indicates whether the user can interrupt a speech prompt from the bot.
+- `message_selection_strategy` (String) Indicates how a message is selected from a message group among retries.

 <a id="nestedatt--bot_locales--intents--intent_confirmation_setting--is_active--message_groups_list"></a>
 ### Nested Schema for `bot_locales.intents.intent_confirmation_setting.is_active.message_groups_list`